Sitepager/.github/profile/README.md

 ### 🔐 **Authenticated Pages:**

-Run tests behind login using credentials or cookie setup.
+Run tests behind login using credentials.

 ## 🛠️ How It Works